f5devcentral/f5-big-iq-lab/docs/class3/module2/lab1.rst

 |

-4. Let's generate some 404 error, open a terminal in the **Ubuntu Jump-host** and launch the following command:
+4. Let's generate some 404 error, open a ssh session on the **Ubuntu Jumphost** and launch the following command:

 ``# /home/f5/f5-demo-app-troubleshooting/404.sh``